Waimea-OBrownrigg/level-2-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-The code will return an image of the track with everything displaying properly
+The code will return an image of the track with everything displaying properly.

 ---

-## Example Test Name
+## Can You Win

-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
+Once a car completes 3 laps, the game should end, and they should be congratulated.

 ### Test Data To Use

-Details of test data and reasons for selection.
-Details of test data and reasons for selection.
-Details of test data and reasons for selection.
+Win the race with both drivers and check the resulting message.

 ### Expected Test Result

-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
+If p2 wins, the race should end and their name should be the one that is displayed.

 ---